Staff and Trustees

 Ravenel B. Curry IIINew York, NY

 Ravenel B. Curry IIICurry is the President and Co-founder of Eagle Capital Management in New York.
 He has served as a Trustee of Furman University, as President of the Furman University Alumni Board and as Chair of the New Jersey Higher Education Assistance Authority.
-Currently, Curry is a Trustee of the American Enterprise Institute, the Manhattan Institute, the New York Hall of Science, the New-York Historical Society and the Genetics Endowment of South Carolina, and he is a member of the Council on Foreign Relations.
+Currently, Curry is a Trustee of the American Enterprise Institute, the Manhattan Institute, the New York Hall of Science, the New-York Historical Society, the Genetics Endowment of South Carolina and Trustee Emeritus of Success Academy, and he is a member of the Council on Foreign Relations.

 Harris E. DeLoach Jr.Hartsville, SC

-Harris E. DeLoach Jr.DeLoach is Executive Chairman of Sonoco Products Company in Hartsville, South Carolina.
+Harris E. DeLoach Jr.DeLoach was Chairman of Sonoco Products Company in Hartsville, South Carolina from 2005 to 2019.
 DeLoach served as CEO for Sonoco from 2000 until April 2013 and as chairman of the Hartsville Rotary Club, Hartsville Chamber of Commerce, Darlington County Bar Association, South Carolina Chamber of Commerce and the Palmetto Business Forum.
-In addition to the Sonoco Board of Directors, he currently serves on Milliken & Company Board, the University of South Carolina Business Partnership Foundation and the South Carolina Governor’s School for Science and Mathematics Foundation.
+DeLoach also served on the Sonoco Board of Directors from 1998 to 2019.
+He is Trustee Emeritus of the University of South Carolina Business Partnership Foundation.

-Constance F. GrayGray is a former planner-coordinator for the Center for Human Services Research at Bowman Gray School of Medicine, served as consultant for the Community Action Program Directors on Leadership Training at the Center for Creative Leadership and was a member of the Wake Forest University Board of Trustees.
+Constance F. GrayGray has worked in social sciences since 1991 and has engaged in community building since 1990.
+Gray has a Master's Degree in Social Work and was honored with the distinguished Alumni Award from UNC School of Social Work.
+She is a former planner-coordinator for the Center for Human Services Research at Bowman Gray School of Medicine, served as consultant for the Community Action Program Directors on Leadership Training at the Center for Creative Leadership and was a member of the Wake Forest University Board of Trustees.
 Gray has served on the Board of Compass Rose Society, serving the Archbishop of Canterbury and Worldwide Anglican Communion.

 J. Trent JonesSun Valley, ID

-J. Trent JonesJones is a partner with Hall and Hall Ranch Brokers in Sun Valley, Idaho.
-He previously spent eight years with The Idaho Nature Conservancy where, as Lands Program Director, he was responsible for overseeing the chapter’s real estate activity.
+J. Trent JonesJones is a partner and director with Hall and Hall Ranch Brokers in Sun Valley, Idaho and a licensed real estate broker in multiple states in the west and southeast.
+He previously spent eight years with The Idaho Nature Conservancy and was responsible for overseeing the chapter’s real estate activity around the state.
 He also served as the Conservancy’s field representative for central Idaho, where he worked with communities and landowners to preserve working ranchlands and resolve natural resource conflict.
 He was a founding board member of the Blaine County Land, Water and Wildlife Program.
 He currently serves as a committee member of the Josiah Charles Trent Memorial Foundation in Durham, N.C.
-He is also on the Board of Directors of the Wood River Land Trust in Hailey, Idaho, and is the board’s former president.
+He was also a longtime member of the board of directors of the Wood River Land Trust in Hailey, Idaho, and was the board’s former president.

 Charles C. Lucas IIICharlotte, NC

-Charles C. Lucas IIILucas is the General Counsel and Chief Compliance Officer of Elevation LLC.
-He serves as a Director and former Chairman of the Board of Authentidate Holding Corporation, and serves as a Director of VP Research Inc. and DocuSmash, Inc. He also serves as a member and former Chair of the Board of Trustees of the University of North Carolina School of the Arts, a member of the Board of Visitors of the Duke University School of Law and a member of the Board of Advisors of the Thomas S. Kenan Institute for the Arts.
-He is a former trustee of Woodberry Forest School and a former member of the Board of Visitors at UNC-Chapel Hill and the Board of Advisors of the Institute for the Arts and Humanities at UNC-Chapel Hill.
+Charles C. Lucas IIILucas is General Counsel and Chief Compliance Officer of Elevation LLC, VP Research, Inc., and Prodeo Asset Management, LLP.
+He serves as a Director and former Chairman of the Board of Aeon Global Health Corporation.
+He is former Chair of the Board of Trustees of the University of North Carolina School of the Arts, a member of the Board of Visitors of the Duke University School of Law, and a member of the Board of Advisors of the Thomas S. Kenan Institute for the Arts.
+He is a former member of the Board of Visitors at UNC-Chapel Hill and the Board of Advisors of the Institute for the Arts and Humanities at UNC-Chapel Hill.
+He was a trustee of Woodberry Forest School and has served in leadership roles at a number of other civic and not-for-profit organizations.

 Kenneth D. Weeks Jr.Charlotte, NC

-Judy WoodruffWoodruff is a co-anchor and managing editor for the PBS NewsHour.
+Judy WoodruffWoodruff is the anchor and managing editor of the PBS NewsHour.
 She has worked as a White House correspondent at NBC News, chief Washington correspondent for the MacNeil/Lehrer NewsHour and anchor of “Inside Politics” at CNN.
-She also was anchor of the PBS documentary series, “Frontline with Judy Woodruff.”
-Woodruff is a founding co-chair of the International Women’s Media Foundation, and she serves as a Trustee of the Freedom Forum, the Newseum and the Urban Institute.
+She also was anchor of the PBS documentary series “Frontline with Judy Woodruff.”
+Woodruff is a founding co-chair of the International Women’s Media Foundation, and she serves as a Trustee of the Freedom Forum and the Carnegie Corporation of New York.
 Previously, she served on the Duke University Board of Trustees.